mayurbhandary/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?
 - It mostly works as intended.
-When the user places their hand 6 to 12 inches from the camera and holds it here briefly, the protoype is accurately able to detect the symbol.
+When the user places their hand 6 to 12 inches from the camera and holds it there briefly, the protoype is accurately able to detect the sign.
 2. When does it fail?
 - It fails when the hand is too far away from the camera or too close to the camera.
-It also identifies signs while I am changing gestures which can get confusing.
+It also identifies signs while in between gestures which can get confusing.
 3. When it fails, why does it fail?
-- This failure occurs because I have set manual thresholds for the distanes between fingers in order to detect signs.
+- This failure occurs because I have set manual thresholds for the distances between fingers in order to detect signs.
 A more robust method would detect the ratios of the distances between the fingers.
 4. Based on the behavior you have seen, what other scenarios could cause problems?
 - It is possible for the device to fail when the hand sign is not perfectly aligned with the camera.
 For example, if the hand is slightly tilted, the distances between fingers change (using proportions as suggested in 4 would not correct this issue).
-It is also possible for symbols that look similar to be misclassifid more often than symbols that look different.
+It is also possible for symbols that look similar to be misclassifid more often than symbols that look very different.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?